makersacademy/acebook-node-template/README.md

 As a User
 So that I can get around the site easily
 I want to see a nav bar at the top of every page

 As a User
-So that I can see my past posts and profile
-I want to be able to visit my profile

-As a User
 So that I can show my appreciation on a post